turalgasimov/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 2-strlen.c -> eturns the length of a string.

 3-puts.c -> prints a string, followed by a new line, to stdout.

+4-print_rev.c -> prints a string, in reverse, followed by a new line.